timothysanders/cs-034-project-one/README.md

 merge_sort.py: Contains the merge_sort function.

-datasets.py: Contains functions to generate all the different types of datasets.
+datasets.py: Contains functions to generate all the different types of datasets, including general-purpose and algorithm-specific ones

+Add specific dataset generation functions to the datasets.py file, with clear naming conventions.

 A main script (e.g., main.py or test_sorting.py) to import and run the tests.